 The PCT in Oregon does a great job of winding around the large peaks at relatively consistent altitude (remember that is relative).
 The only major elevation change in Oregon is the 3,160 foot drop into the Columbia River Scenic Gorge to cross Interstate 84 and the Columbia River on the Bridge of the Gods (elev.
 180 feet).
 Whereas the prominent volcanoes are visible magnets luring travelers onward, so too are the lakes.
 These are not randomly scattered, but occur mostly in clusters, some of which are found north of Highway 140 in the Sky Lakes Wilderness.
 The trail traverses Crater Lake National Park, where a spur trail leads to the rim for a spectacular view of this magnificent lake.
 The PCT passes the largely unvisited small lakes and ponds of the Diamond Peak Wilderness before crossing Highway 58 near Willamette Pass.
 More small lakes and ponds are found in the Three Sisters Wilderness and north of Highway 20 in the Mt.
 Jefferson Wilderness and the adjacent Olallie Lake Scenic Area.
 In northern Oregon, the PCT is largely lake-free, although the trail visits or presents views of several sizable reservoirs.
 The Chief attraction for this northern stretch is glacier-robed Mt.
 Hood (elev.
 11,235 feet), Oregon’s largest and most hazardous active volcano.

 The best time of year to experience this section of the Pacific Crest Trail is from July through September.
 The route is usually snow free during these months.
 But, keep in mind that there can be dense rain at times along this strech.

-Overall, Pacific Crest Trail is the 3rd most popular walking & backpacking of all 21 hiking in Oregon.
+Overall, Pacific Crest Trail is the 3rd most popular hiking trail of all 21 hikes in Oregon.